JeraldAng/CMPILER-MIPS64-Scanner/README.md

 The <b>steps</b> to be able to run the code are as follows:
 1. Download the repository onto a computing device.
-2. Open the project in a compatible Java IDE (recommended: IntelliJ)
+2. Open the project in a compatible Java IDE (recommended: IntelliJ).
-3. Run the program once the IDE fully loads
+3. Run the program once the IDE fully loads.
 <br>
 <b>The entry class file (where the main function is located) is named:</b><br>
 LexicalAnalyzer in the src -> LexicalAnalyzer.java file <br>